 - Library of videos and tutorials to build your website

-- indicated “no tech skills required” to set up a website
+- “no tech skills required” to set up a website

-- Searching for support can take hours to find the answer
+- Support can take hours or days to find the right answer

-- The assistance of a technician to work on-site issues is at a price
+- The assistance of a technician to work on website issues is an extra cost

-In my GoDaddy official site review, I have a different story than what their advertising boasts.
+In my GoDaddy official site review, the story I have is different than what their advertising boasts.

-I transferred my website to GoDaddy a few years ago.
-I was excited because I could call and talk to a person on the phone instead of submitting a support ticket.
+A few years ago, I transferred my website to GoDaddy.
+It was a pretty exciting moment because I could call and talk to a person on the phone instead of submitting a support ticket.

 When GoDaddy initiated the transfer from another server to GoDaddy, no one knew why my site would not display.

 I could not load my site on google for almost three weeks.
-Then when my site did show up, it was fragmented.
+Then when my site did show up, parts were missing.
 I spent many hours on the phone with numerous technicians.

-Each time I called, one of the assistants told me the person I spoke to previously did not know what they were talking about and ask me to try something different.
+Each time I called, one of the assistants told me the person I spoke to previously did not know what they were talking about and asked me to try something different.

 After my site began working, I had a few issues.
 As these issues arose, I would call support.
-They said the problem that needed repairing was not included in the price and required the purchase of an additional package.
+They said to fix the problem I would need to upgrade to an additional package.

-I had no choice but to upgrade.
-I was a newbie and had no idea what to do; in addition, upgrades are at an additional cost.
+I had no choice but to upgrade because I was a newbie and had no idea what to do; in addition, upgrades are at an additional cost.

-What they failed to tell me before I purchased a package is that what I bought may not include the repair I needed.
+Before purchasing a package, they failed to tell me that what I bought may not include the repair I needed.

 I did purchase a package, thinking I could use it as I needed.
-Three months after my purchase, I received an email stating my purchased package expires in one week.
+I got an email three months after my purchase, stating that my package was going to expire in one week.

 The free first month turned into numerous upsells.
 I had to pay for SSL, support, 365 email, and many other services.

-I spent well over $500 a year to host my site at GoDaddy and never did have a clear understanding of SEO or how to get ranked on Google.
+I spent well over $500 a year to host my site at GoDaddy and never did have a clear understanding of SEO or ranking on Google.

 Just about anything on their site that says “give us a call” will end up with the assistant attempting to sell me something else.
 Every time I called with an issue, they would tell me about a new service that I need in the future and should buy now.